 Mission: Kachemak Bay Broadcasting, Inc. builds community locally and globally by serving as a mirror and a voice that connect diverse audiences with each other and the world.

 Kachemak Bay Broadcasting, Inc., was incorporated as a nonprofit in 1976.
-Bev Munro, a local lover of public radio, organized a group of energetic folks to bring public radio to Kachemak Bay.
+Bev Munro, a local lover of public radio, along with Kevin Hogan, organized a group of energetic folks to bring public radio to Kachemak Bay.
 The Alaska Public Broadcasting Commission (APBC) provided seed money.
 With the labor of many volunteers and donated materials, a small transmitter shack was built on the Spit.
 A wire was strung across Spit Road and KBBI was born.
-KBBI signed on the air August 4, 1979, the first radio station in Homer at 1250 on the AM dial.
+KBBI signed on the air August 4, 1979 at 1250 on the AM dial.

 Although most public radio stations are FM, KBBI chose to be an AM station because of the mountainous terrain and the need for people on the water to hear our marine weather forecasts.
 Most people associate AM with low fidelity but, in reality, AM has the same frequency response as FM.
 The main difference is that stereo AM is not in common use and our AM receivers aren't built to the same specifications as FM.